varunswing/github_finder/README.md

 ## Description:
-Full stack MERN contact manager with React hooks, context & JWT authentication, which pulls in user information and corresponding repositories using the GitHub API. :raised_hands:
+Full stack MERN app with React hooks, context & JWT authentication, which pulls in user information and corresponding repositories using the GitHub API. :raised_hands:

 :technologist: Visit  Deployed  App on Netlify<br><br>